xiix0/scam/README.md

-You'll never be the man your mother was!
+You will be advanced socially, without any special effort on your part.